Steve Howe: Accolades

 Howe was voted "Best Overall Guitarist" in Guitar Player magazine five years in a row (1977–1981) and in 1981 was the first rock guitar player inducted into the Guitar Player Hall of Fame.
 The only other two guitarists to win the "Best Overall Guitarist" category for the "Gallery of Greats" are Steve Morse and Eric Johnson.

 Gibson Guitar Corporation, the maker of Howe's second electric guitar (which he was still playing forty years later), said that Howe "elevated rock guitar into an art form" and "helped define a new style of music known as art rock."
 In a tribute to Howe and his personal favourite ES-175 guitar, Gibson produced a Steve Howe Signature ES-175 in 2002.

 Howe received a Prog God award at the 2018 Progressive Music Awards in September.

+Keith Levene, one of the founder members of the Flowers of Romance, The Clash and Public Image Ltd cited Howe as one of his main influences and "the greatest fucking guitarist in the world", and progressive rock as a genre he particularly liked.

 Personal life

 Howe started a relationship with Pat Stebbings in 1968.
-They married in a registry office in Burnt Oak.
+They married in a register office in Burnt Oak.
 She gave birth to his son Dylan in 1969, while living in London.
 They divorced within two years and Howe received custody.
-Dylan was a member of The Blockheads, is part of the Steve Howe Trio with his father, and toured alongside him as Yes's second drummer in 2017.
+Dylan was a member of the Blockheads, is part of the Steve Howe Trio with his father, and toured alongside him as Yes's second drummer in 2017.

 Howe married his wife Janet Osborne in 1975.
 They had three children: Virgil, Georgia and Stephanie.
 Virgil was a member of the rock/R&B band Little Barrie, and died on 11 September 2017.

 In 1972, Howe became a vegetarian; since then, he and his wife have embraced the macrobiotic diet.
 He also avoids taking unnecessary pharmaceutical drugs, preferring alternative medicine and homeopathy.
 He ate his last meat meal during a North American tour with Yes in 1971.

 Howe has practiced Transcendental Meditation daily since adopting it in 1983.